Choosing the Right Playground Surfacing

 How much surfacing you need depends on your playground’s height, age group, and industry standards.
 Our specialists will guide you to select a surfacing that meets, or exceeds, all of these requirements.
 Additionally, it’s also crucial to protect against choking hazards.
 If your playground is targeted towards children aged 5 and under, refrain from using loose fill surfacing.

 When designing an inclusive playground, one of the most important decisions is the type of surfacing you choose.
-Unitary surfacing, such as pour-in-place rubber, rubber tiles, and artificial turf, is the only type of surfacing that’s 100% accessible.
+Unitary surfacing, such as poured-in-place rubber, rubber tiles, and artificial turf, is the only type of surfacing that’s 100% accessible.
 If your playground includes a lot of freestanding activities, unitary surfacing should be used to make them accessible to wheelchairs and mobility devices.

 If you plan to incorporate ramps and transfer stations in your playground, you can use loose fill surfacing instead.
 While not fully accessible, loose fill surfacing can be used in conjunction with other inclusive elements to reduce cost.
-Additionally, pour-in-place rubber or concrete paths can be poured to make play activities accessible from the ground level.
+Additionally, poured-in-place rubber or concrete paths can be poured to make play activities accessible from the ground level.

 Playground surfacing can be classified into two main categories: unitary surfacing and loose fill surfacing.
 Loose fill surfacing, like sand, pea gravel, and EWF, are typically less expensive.
 However, with the hustle and bustle of play, they get displaced very easily.
 This means that your playground must be regularly topped up for maximum protection.